ktbeck/SlugRoulette/README.md

 (version 1.7)
    Password field added to the Join button.

+(version 2.0)
+   Random Chat now works.
+PLEASE IF YOU FIND BUG LIST IT UNDER PROBLEM

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.